davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

-# Generative Deep Learning: Teaching Machines to Paint, Write, Compose and Play
+# Generative Deep Learning: Official Codebase

 The official code repository for the second edition of the O'Reilly book 'Generative Deep Learning: Teaching Machines to Paint, Write, Compose and Play'